Sigi Lens: Playing career

-In his playing career Lens was a tall, but quick forward who was able to play as a right winger or a striker.
-He made his professional debut at AZ in the 1985-86 season when he featured in a team with players like Kees Kist and Pier Tol.
-Despite the appearance of these goalscoring players he was the club's top goalscorer in the season, scoring a total of 17 goals.
+In his playing career, Lens was a tall, but quick forward who was able to play as a right winger or a striker.
+He made his professional debut at AZ in the 1985-86 season, when he featured in a team with players like Kees Kist and Pier Tol.
+Despite the appearance of these goalscoring players, he was the club's top goalscorer in the season, scoring a total of 17 goals.
 His efforts came out best in counterattacks as his pace could be used optimal.

 Lens left AZ in 1986 and signed a new contract at Fortuna Sittard.
-In his three years at Fortuna Sittard he became the club's top goalscorer in the 1986–87 and 1987-88 season.
-In the 1988-89 season only John Clayton scored more goals.
-He had a great effort in the matches against AFC Ajax, Feyenoord Rotterdam and PSV Eindhoven who were all beaten at Fortuna's homeground De Baandert that season.
+In his three years at Fortuna Sittard, he became the club's top goalscorer in the 1986–87 and 1987-88 season.
+In the 1988-89 season, only John Clayton scored more goals.
+He had a great effort in the matches against Ajax, Feyenoord and PSV Eindhoven, who were all beaten at Fortuna's homeground De Baandert that season.

 Disaster

-After that season he was invited by Sonny Hasnoe, the founder of the Colourful 11 to be part of the team and travel to Suriname to play in the "Boxel Kleurrijk Tournament" with three Surinamese teams.
+After that season, he was invited by Sonny Hasnoe, the founder of the Colourful 11 to be part of the team and travel to Suriname to play in the "Boxel Kleurrijk Tournament" with three Surinamese teams.
 The Surinam Airways Flight PY764 crashed during approach to Paramaribo-Zanderij International Airport, killing 176 of the 187 on board, making it the worst ever aviation disaster in Suriname's history.
 Among the dead were a total of 15 members of the Colourful 11, only three of them, including Lens survived.
-One of his best friends Fred Patrick with whom he played together at AZ was among the deaths.
+One of his best friends, Fred Patrick, with whom he played together at AZ, was among the deaths.
 Lens would never play professional football again due to a complicated pelvic fracture he suffered during the crash.